unesp-fc/spring-boot-windows-service/README.md

 ## Usage

-To use thos project, include it as a dependency of the `spring-boot-maven-plugin`.
+To use this project, include it as a dependency of the `spring-boot-maven-plugin`.
 Example:

 ```xml
     <plugin>